DALL-Eval: Probing the Reasoning Skills and Social Biases of Text-to-Image Generation Models: Related Works

-\textbf{Measuring Bias in Multimodal Models.} Much research has been done on the evaluation of common social biases in image-only~\cite{Wang2019BalancedDA,Ryan2021ImageBias} and text-only~\cite{zhao-etal-2017-men,Caliskan2017WEAT} models.
-However, there exists limited work for such studies in multimodal models. \cite{Srinivasan2021WorstOB,ross-etal-2021-measuring} showed social biases in visually grounded word embeddings. \cite{Birhane2021MultimodalDM,Bhargava2019ExposingAC,TangMitigatingGenBias2021} examined social biases in image captioning datasets. \cite{Mitchell2020DivIncMetrics} evaluated diversity and inclusiveness of images containing people of specific occupations, with respect to gender and race. \cite{Wang2021} investigated biases in text-based image search.
-To the best of our knowledge, our work provides the first analysis on measuring social biases in text-to-image generation models.
+\textbf{Measuring Bias in Multimodal Models.} While much research has been done on evaluating common social biases in image-only~\cite{Wang2019BalancedDA,Ryan2021ImageBias} and text-only~\cite{zhao-etal-2017-men,Caliskan2017WEAT} models, recent research work conduct such studies in multimodal models and datasets. \cite{Srinivasan2021WorstOB,ross-etal-2021-measuring} showed social biases in visually grounded word embeddings. \cite{Birhane2021MultimodalDM,Bhargava2019ExposingAC,TangMitigatingGenBias2021,Burns2018WomenAS,zhao2021captionbias,Hirota2022CaptioningBias,wang2022measuring,Hirota2022GenderAR} examine social biases in image-text datasets. \cite{Mitchell2020DivIncMetrics} evaluate the diversity and inclusiveness of images containing people of specific occupations with respect to gender and race. \cite{Wang2021MitigateGenderBiasInImageSearch,Wolfe2022MarkednessIV,Wolfe2022EvidenceFH,Birhane2021MultimodalDM,berg-etal-2022-prompt} investigate biases in image-text retrieval models.
+Bansal~\etal~\cite{Bansal2022Entigen} and Zhang~\etal~\cite{zhang2023auditing} measure how text-to-image generation models behave differently with an intervention (\eg, adding phrases about gender, attributes, or skin color) to an original prompt.
+To our knowledge, our work provides the first evaluation metrics and analysis of measuring gender and skin tone biases in text-to-image generation models from diverse prompts with combinations of gender and professions, without prompt intervention.